halkyonio/operator/demo/README.md

 )
 ```

-If now, as defined within this emo project, you prefer to use the `Annotationless` mode, then simply enrich the `application.yml` file of Spring Boot
+If now, as defined within this demo project, you prefer to use the `Annotationless` mode supported by [dekorate](https://github.com/dekorateio/dekorate#annotation-less-configuration), then simply enrich the `application.yml` file of Spring Boot
-with the corresponding `halkyon` paramaters.
+with the corresponding `halkyon` parameters.

 By example the `Backend` component will be defined as such
 ```yaml